mdmadonna/SQLite-Workshop/README.md

 # SQLite-Workshop
 Database Manager for SQLite

-This is still a work in progress.
-There are many DB Managers available for SQLite and I've used most of the free/open source tools.
-I have always found them to be great tools but lacking key features that I was looking for.
+This is still a work in progress and not yet redy for Beta.
 SQLite Workshop has a wide range of features and capabilities including:

 1. Create a database.
 2. Browse tables and views in a database.